This post may contain affiliate links. Read my full disclosure policy.

 These Fish Tacos with Cilantro Lime Cabbage Slaw are quick, easy, and have the BEST Flavor!
 Pan-sear, grill or bake in under 30 minutes.
 Vegan-adaptable swapping tofu for the fish!
 Video.

-And the best thing, the leftovers can be repurposed into lunch or dinner the next day by creating an easy “Buddha” bowl.
+I love how simple and flavorful these fish tacos are while staying clean and lean.
+And the best thing, the leftovers can be repurposed into lunch or dinner the next day by creating a Buddha Bowl.
 Add cooked rice or grain to a bowl, and top it with the leftover fish (or tofu) and the Cilantro Lime Cabbage Slaw- which tastes even better the next day!

-Fish Taco Faqs
+Fish Taco Toppings

-What fish is best for fish tacos?
+What fish is best to use for fish tacos?

 Most mild-flavored white-fleshed fish work best in fish tacos.
 Our favorites include: Tilapia, mahi mahi, red snapper, wild cold, black cod, sea bass, halibut, grouper, and flounder.